 The following discussion and analysis is intended to help the reader understand FF's results of operations and financial condition.
-This discussion and analysis is provided as a supplement to, and should be read in conjunction with, FF's Consolidated Financial Statements and notes thereto included elsewhere in this prospectus.
+This discussion and analysis is provided as a supplement to, and should be read in conjunction with, FF's audited consolidated financial statements and FF's unaudited condensed consolidated financial statements and notes thereto included elsewhere in this prospectus.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this prospectus, including information with respect to FF's plans and strategy for FF's business, includes forward-looking statements that involve risks and uncertainties.
 FF's actual results may differ materially from management's expectations as a result of various factors, including but not limited to those discussed in the sections entitled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."
 The objective of this section is to provide investors an understanding of the financial drivers and levers in FF's business and describe the financial performance of the business.